alvisesommariva/ORTHOCUB/README.md

 integration of a certain piecewise polynomial function on the boundary.

-• QMC_union_balls, given the vectors of centers and radii defining the balls Bi, i = 1, 2, . . ., computes card Halton points XB in the bounding box B of the integration do- main Ω = ∪_i B_i.
+• QMC_union_balls, given the vectors of centers and radii defining the balls Bi, i = 1, 2, . . ., computes card Halton points XB in the bounding box B of the integration domain Ω = ∪_i B_i.
 Next, after the application of an in-domain function, provides as output the nodes and the weights of a QMC rule in Ω.